-It was 11 years ago that we recognized a massive opportunity to speak to an underserved demographic: People over the age of fifty.
+It was 11 years ago that we recognized a massive opportunity to speak to an underserved demographic: People over the age of sixty-five.

 We had just joined forces with GreatCall which at the time was a small startup company.
 Today, our years of research have helped us define a new senior generation and helped GreatCall go from a company with zero dollars in revenue to one that was recently acquired by Best Buy for nearly a billion dollars.

 We’ve become the leader in marketing to seniors by challenging basic assumptions, asking tough questions and recognizing new insights.
 First and foremost was dispensing with the commonly-held belief that there is a homogeneous target market known as 65-plus.
 It’s not all about “the golden years” and “riding off into the sunset.”
 These are many different psychographics and life stages in this group that must be understood and addressed separately.